magiblot/tvision/README.md

     If `periodMs` is negative, the timer only times out a single time and is cleaned up automatically.
 Otherwise, it will keep timing out periodically until `killTimer` is invoked.

-    When a timer times out, an `evBroadcast` event with the command `cmTimeout` is emitted, and `message.infoPtr` is set to the id of the timed-out timer.
+    When a timer times out, an `evBroadcast` event with the command `cmTimerExpired` is emitted, and `message.infoPtr` is set to the `TTimerId` of the expired timer.

-    Timeout events are generated in `TProgram::idle()`, that is, only if there are no keyboard or mouse events available.
+    Timeout events are generated in `TProgram::idle()`.
+Therefore, they are only processed when no keyboard or mouse events are available.

 ## Screenshots